browserengineering/book/book/visual-effects.md

  (meaning `relative`, for our browser's partial implementation).
 Implement this CSS property.
-You don't need to add support for nested z-index (an element with z-index that has an ancestor also witih z-index), unless you do the next exercise.
+You don't need to add support for nested z-index (an element with z-index that has an ancestor also witih z-index), unless you do the next exercise also.

-*Z-order stacking contexts*: (this exercise builds on z-index) A stacking-context is a painting feature allowing^[Or forcing, depending on your perspective...] web pages to specify groups of elements that paint contiguously.
+*Z-order stacking contexts*: (this exercise builds on z-index) A stacking context is a painting feature allowing^[Or forcing, depending on your perspective...] web pages to specify groups of elements that paint contiguously.
 Because they paint continguously, it won't be possible for `z-index` specified on other elements not in the group to